abinit/abinit/doc/tutorial/eph4zpr.md

 values of $Z_\nk$ in the [0.7, 1] range usually indicate the presence of a well-defined QP excitation that may be accompanied by some **background** and, possibly, additional **satellites**.
 Values of $Z_\nk$ greater than one are clearly unphysical and signal the breakdown of the linearized QP equation.
-The interpretation of the results requires a careful analysis of $A_\nk(\ww)$ and/or additional convergence tests.
+The interpretation of these results requires a careful analysis of $A_\nk(\ww)$ and/or additional convergence tests.

 !!! important